agamkachhal/COMP8240_GroupS/README.md

 **3) Good Read Reviews Spoiler:** We extracted this concentrated English review subset dataset for spoiler detection, where each book/user has at least one associated spoiler review.
 This dataset contains more than 1.3 Million book reviews presented in JSON format.[Good Read Reviews Spoiler Data](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/reviews)

 **4) Stack Exchange posts :** This is multi label dataset of the stack exchange posts, **retrieved by querying the google cloud platform.** It has 0.5 Million rows with text and tags, and it requires pre-processing as well because this is in semi-structured (JSON) format.
 We are fetching data directly from the google cloud platform by hitting database throught the colab.
-[Stack Exchange Posts Data](https://bigquery.cloud.google.com/dataset/bigquery-public-data:stackoverflow)
+[Google Cloud Platform (Big Query)](https://bigquery.cloud.google.com/dataset/bigquery-public-data:stackoverflow)

 ## Challenges: